March 01, 2021ProgramHarvard Animal Law Week 2021

 Animal Law Week 2021 kicks off on Monday, March 1 with Peter Brandt, Managing Attorney at HSUS, and visual artist Sue Coe who will talk about their respective careers and his new book Indefensible: Adventures of a Farm Animal Protection Lawyer for which Sue made the cover.

-On Tuesday, March 2, Jessica Blome, Senior Associate Attorney at Greenfire Law, and Santiago Guisasola, Research Associate at IAMECON, will discuss “Rewilding as Animal (human and nonhuman) Liberation” in the context of her pending climate policy case against the US government now on appeal in the Ninth Circuit.
+On Tuesday, March 2, Jessica Blome, Senior Associate Attorney at Greenfire Law, Santiago Guisasola, Research Associate at IAMECON, and Cassie King, Communications Lead for Having Kids will discuss “Rewilding as Animal (human and nonhuman) Liberation” in the context of Jessica’s pending climate policy case against the US government now on appeal in the Ninth Circuit.

 A short film screening of AKASHINGA: The Brave Ones on Wednesday, March 3, will be followed by a panel discussion with the film’s director and producer Maria Wilhelm; Akashinger ranger, Nyaradzo Hoto; and Damien Mander, Founder of the International Anti-Poaching Foundation.